Kempinski Residences Miami Design District

 Executive Overview

 Kempinski Residences Miami Design District is the United States debut of Kempinski, Europe's oldest luxury hotel group, founded in Berlin in 1862.
-Developed by Miami-based DaGrosa Capital Partners with architecture by Arquitectonica and interiors by Rockwell Group, it brings a heritage European service operator to the gateway of the Miami Design District rather than to a conventional waterfront parcel.
+With architecture by Arquitectonica and interiors by Rockwell Group, it brings a heritage European service operator to the gateway of the Miami Design District rather than to a conventional waterfront parcel.

 The project comprises two 23-story towers at 3801 and 3883 Biscayne Boulevard, set on a landscaped podium and joined by a fourth-floor amenity bridge.
 The curved-glass towers orient east toward Biscayne Bay, with ten-foot-deep balconies and eleven-foot ceilings drawing the water and city views into each residence.
 Interiors by Rockwell Group use natural stone throughout, with private elevator lobbies arriving directly into the homes.